-The CIGBS Adisory Board members are experienced in world health issues and will guide the center's projects and initiatives.
+The CIGBS Advisory Board members are experienced in world health issues and will guide the center's projects and initiatives.

 Prior to his consulting career, Stephen Becker led the HIV prevention and treatment efforts at the Bill & Melinda Gates foundation.
 His work included activities related to HIV “cure” (sustained remission), the interface between family planning, reproductive biology and HIV, as well as the comprehensive biome in HIV disease.
 Becker also has worked in the biotechnology sphere where he served as CMO, and led early phase development programs for innovative HIV therapeutics.

 At UCSF in the early 1980s, Becker led a large HIV clinical practice and clinical research program with research including pharmacology and pharmacogenetics, early stage drug development and HIV health service outcomes.

 Becker was a Robert Wood Johnson Clinical Scholar at the joint UCSF-Stanford program, prior to joining the USCF faculty.
 He completed his internal medicine training at Cook County Hospital; is a graduate of the Jacobs School of Medicine and Biomedical Sciences and the University of Pennsylvania.

 Mark Bruns has extensive experience in the clinical diagnostics and medical device markets.
 He joined Waters in 2009 to lead the clinical diagnostics business initiative and currently serves as a senior director of strategy.
 Previously, he was chief clinical officer and strategy leader for Waters Health Sciences Initiative, leading an effort to bring novel, real time pathology tools to intraoperative guided surgery.